Get help with your child care costs

 - Property tax bill

-- Rent receipt with address
+- Rent receipt with landlord’s name and phone number

 - Letter from landlord